-Gorgias is a customer support platform with a heavy focus on ecommerce.
-They offer many features you’d expect to find like internal notes, ticket assignment capabilities, and even some basic automations to reduce manual work.
+Gorgias is a platform with a heavy focus on ecommerce.
+They offer many features you’d expect to find like internal notes, email assignment capabilities, and even some basic automations to reduce manual work.
 They also offer a knowledge base builder and live chat software to provide different types of support.

 Gorgias’ true differentiator is the integrations they have with Shopify, BigCommerce, and Adobe Commerce.
 Through those integrations, you’re able to see order history, make changes, and even process refunds without ever leaving Gorgias, which could be a huge time saver.

-One thing to note about Gorgias is that they charge by ticket volume, so the cost could vary significantly month over month.
+One thing to note about Gorgias is that they charge by ticket (email, chat, etc.) volume, so the cost could vary significantly month over month.

 Price: Starting at $76 per month.

 Best Outlook Shared Mailbox alternative for replying through a personal email address.

 Front is a shared inbox tool that allows users to respond from a personal email address.
 They include some of the standard features you would expect like internal notes, the ability to assign conversations to different agents, and some basic automations to reduce manual work.